Table of Contents

 There is one more huge advantage to a small appliance like this – just like my precious halogen oven, the running costs are cheap.
 Because you’re only heating a small area compared to a main cooker oven or grill, two things work to your advantage.

 Firstly it gets up to temperature much faster which saves waiting around and uses less power.
-Secondly, pulling the floating top of the griddle down on food, will cook it on both sides at once making the whole operation faster and more economic than a conventional grill or stove-top griddle iron.
+Secondly, pulling the floating top of the griddle down on food will cook it on both sides at once making the whole operation faster and more economical than a conventional grill or stove-top griddle iron.

 This griddle comes with a gourmet recipe book plus the aforementioned handy tool to scrape the non-stick griddle plates off with.
 It also carries a limited three-year warranty.